GabrielaMarek/Stasiu-programming-language/README.md

 A Python-based interpreter for a custom educational programming language designed to introduce fundamental programming concepts with user-friendly syntax and helpful error messages.

 My programming language is almost done—just needs a couple more days to be fully finished.
+I plan on making it executable not in the command line but in an external file.
+I want to add also functions.

 Right now, the parser has print statements for debugging, helping me track its behavior.

 To open it, you have to run shell.py